 Greetings, Intenet Stranger!
 So you want to have a perfect one day in Bruges and see the Bruges Museums?
 How do you feel about Madonnas, bagels, free beer, free harp concerts, and graphic paintings of people’s intestines and a visit to the Halve Maan Brewery with lots of great Belgian beer?
 Sound fun!
 Then let’s not hesitate!
 Come with me and dance, you Bruges Fool, you!

 One Day in Bruges

 Where to Stay?

 Bruges is a fabulously cozy city.
 So for your one day in Bruges, you’ll want to stay someplace that’s equally fabulously cozy.
-You’ll have many options from which to choose, but I strongly recommend the B & B Het Consulaat.
+You’ll have many options from which to choose, but I strongly recommend the Rose Suites.
 It’s affordable and in a convenient location.
 Plus there’s a yummy breakfast every morning, and the friendly owners are full of advice about the city.
 What could be better?

 If you’re still investigating and you’d rather explore over 400 great deals on hotels in Bruges, click here.

 What to Pack?

 The weather in Belgium is unpredictable, and it definitely rained several times during my 24 hours in Bruges.
 So the two most important things you’ll need to bring are an umbrella and some rain boots.
 My favorite travel umbrella is the Repel Teflon Waterproof Umbrella.
 It is strong enough to stand up to the sometimes-quite-strong winds of Bruges.